meditationstuff/protocol_1/index.md

 * Siff, Jason.
 Thoughts are not the enemy: An innovative approach to meditation practice.
 Shambhala Publications, 2014.
 [Note: I haven't looked at this one, yet]
 * Willpower Doesn't Work: Discover the Hidden Keys to Success.
 Benjamin P. Hardy.
 2018.
 * Stove, David.
 "What Is Wrong with Our Thoughts?
 A Neo-Positivist Credo."
 The Plato Cult and Other Philosophical Follies (1991): 179-205.
+* Smith, Brian Cantwell.
+"God, Approximately”  Science and the spiritual quest: new essays by leading scientists.
+Psychology Press, 2002.
+* Kegan, Robert.
+The evolving self.
+Harvard University Press, 1982. page 18-19
+* Dreyfus, Hubert L., and L. Hubert.
+Being-in-the-world: A commentary on Heidegger's Being and Time, Division I. Mit Press, 1991.
+* Ciaunica, Anna, et al. "The first prior: From co-embodiment to co-homeostasis in early life."
+Consciousness and Cognition 91 (2021): 103117.
+* Shinzen Young.
+The Icky-Sticky Creepy-Crawly It-Doesn'tReally-Hurt-But-I-Can't-Stand-It Feeling. [ https://www.shinzen.org/wp-content/uploads/2016/12/art_ickysticky.pdf Last accessed: 2021-07-17]
+* Marletto, Chiara.
+The Science of Can and Can’t: A Physicist’s Journey through the Land of Counterfactuals.
+Viking.
+2021.
+* Lane, Richard D., et al. "Memory reconsolidation, emotional arousal, and the process of change in psychotherapy: New insights from brain science."
+Behavioral and brain sciences 38 (2015).
+* Chapman, Alan.
+Magia.
+Barbarous Words.
+2021

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]